-A popular German saying is "Nach dem Essen soll man ruhen, oder tausend Schritte tun", which means "After eating, either take a nap or a walk".
-This is another reason the German obesity... rate is not as high as in the US.
+A popular German saying is "Nach dem Essen soll man ruhen, oder tausend Schritte tun", which means "After eating, either take a nap or a walk."
+You may want to follow this advice after enjoying one of the menus below.

 01 of 07

 Roasts are the perfect Sunday Supper.
-After you brown them, you have plenty of time while they cook in the oven to finish the rest of the meal.
-Make a simple soup for "Starters", then serve the roast with potatoes and leeks sautéed in butter until soft and finished with cream and freshly grated nutmeg.
-If you want a dessert, make it a light pudding or mousse, served with fruit if you'd like dessert.
+You have plenty of time while the pork roast cooks in the oven to finish the rest of the meal.
+Make a simple soup to start, then serve the roast with a mushroom cream sauce.
+For a feast, include a side of red cabbage.
+Make it a light pudding or mousse served with fruit if you'd like dessert.

 02 of 07

-Sometimes there is nothing better than good, old-fashioned comfort food.
-Like the comfort food Grandma used to make.
-Try one of these roulade recipes (rolled cabbage or beef) and serve it with boiled potatoes and steamed cabbage, Brussel sprouts or sauerkraut.
+Sometimes there is nothing better than good, old-fashioned comfort food, like the dishes that Grandma used to make.
+Try one of these comforting rolled up recipes (cabbage rolls or beef roulade) and serve with boiled potatoes, Brussel sprouts, or sauerkraut.

 03 of 07

-Living in the Black Forest for a year taught me to like "Lentils, Frankfurter and Spätzle".
+Southern German comfort food consists of filling lentils, frankfurter, and spaetzle.
 The lentils are cooked with German bacon and soup greens and served with red wine vinegar.
-To this, you add Spätzle, a type of noodle, and sausage to make a hearty stew.
-Germans usually buy the long hot dog-like Frankfurters called "Saitenwürstle" or "Wiener".
+To this, add spaetzle, a type of noodle, and sausage to make a hearty stew.
+Germans usually buy the long hot dog-like Frankfurters called "Saitenwürstle" or "wiener".

 04 of 07